Saturday 27 April 2024

 The copyright © of all content on this blog rests with me, however, you are welcome to quote passages from any of my posts, with appropriate credit.
 The correct citation for this looks as follows:

 Dyer, Lynne (2024).
-Q is for Q 30541.
-Available from: https://lynneaboutloughborough.blogspot.com/2024/04/q-is-for-q-30541.html [Accessed 19 April 2024]
+X is for X26/27, XPS, and X-rays.
+Available from: https://lynneaboutloughborough.blogspot.com/2024/04/x-if-for-x2627-xps-and-x-rays.html [Accessed 27 April 2024]

 Take down policy: